What Probate Attorneys do and Why You Might Want One

 If you decide to hire a probate attorney, we would be happy to assist you.
 If you are probating an estate on your own considering hiring an attorney, we offer free initial consultations,, and can provide you with some help along your way.

 Richard Sheffield is a founding partner and the head of Fillmore Spencer’s business law practice.
 Richard has helped Utah County residents through the Utah Probate process for more than 20 years.
 His expertise and compassion uniquely qualify him to be of assistance and comfort during the difficult and emotional tasks relating to executing a will.
-If you have any questions or would like to schedule a free initial consultation to discuss your specific situation, fill out this form and a Fillmore Spencer Probate Attorney will be in touch soon.
+If you have any questions or would like to schedule a free initial consultation to discuss your specific situation, contact Richard and a Fillmore Spencer Probate Attorney will be in touch soon.